-I’m sure you’ve seen antique cheese and breadboards before.
-They’re all over the stores and the Internet.
-You’ve maybe even seen DIYs on how to do them, but I’m going to show you a few tricks that’ll make your “Antique” cheese board look truly authentic.
-All with the help of my longtime partner Lee Valley.
+Today I'm going to show you how to make a genuine, imitation antique meat & cheese board with a hunk of wood from the lumberyard, a jigsaw and a palm sander.
+And yes.
+It's the same thing as a wood charcuterie board.
+I'm sure you've seen antique cheese and breadboards before.
+They're all over the stores and Internet.
+You've maybe even seen DIYs on how to do them, but I'm going to show you a few tricks that'll make your "Antique" serving board look authentic.

 EVEN if you don't think you're handy, you can do this.
 EVEN if you're afraid of power tools, you can do this.
 EVEN if you have no artistic instincts whatsoever, you can do this.

 Table of Contents

 How Do You Make a Charcuterie Board

 All there is to making a rustic looking charcuterie board is cutting a piece of wood into a shape you like with a jigsaw (or a band saw) and then finishing it.

 Because you aren't looking for a perfect shape or fine woodworking, even a beginner can make an authentic looking board.

 - Grab your piece of 12" wide barn board and draw your cheese board outline on it.
 You can find scads of examples of antique serving boards on Pinterest that you can use as inspiration for your shape.
 Cheese boards tend to be round and bread boards tend to be square or rectangular.
 Just do what you think looks good.

 Pine, spruce or fir: If you're new to things like using saws and cutting wood, pick a wood that's a softwood and easy to cut.
 Keep in mind with these kinds of softwoods you won't want to use the boards for any actual cutting, just as a serving tray.